Solid return on operational tech investing

 Fast and easy SCADA for gas distribution

-Gas distribution organizations can quickly and easily increase safety and efficiency by hosting their data in Emerson's Zedi Cloud SCADA platform.
+Gas distribution organizations can quickly and easily increase safety and efficiency by hosting their data in Emerson's Zedi Cloud SCADA Cloud SCADA platform for Gas Distribution platform.
 We deliver automation, cloud platform and software as a service solutions for remote monitoring and operational control.

 Our intuitive, scalable cloud-based platform supports any digital monitoring hardware for real-time data with an aggregated view of operations.
 Our platform provides a flexible, secure solution for data acquisition, remote monitoring, remote control, and alarm management.